 A shareholder of a Netherlands company limited by shares has limited liability.
-This means that the shareholder is not liable for the acts and omissions of the company.
+The Dutch Civil Code stipulates that shareholders are under the obligation to make payment to the company for the shares they acquire.
+If the shareholder fails to do so, he will be held liable.
+As a general rule the shareholder is not liable for the acts and omissions of the company.

 The main rule in Dutch Company Law is that a shareholder is not obliged to do more than to pay up his share in the legal person.
 So whoever takes a share in a private company risks only losing the value of his share.
 This principle is laid down in Section 2:81 of the Dutch Civil Code: "A shareholder cannot, even by amending the articles of association, be obliged to impose any obligation above the payment up to the nominal amount of the share against his will."

 The legal person in which the share is held participates independently in legal transactions and is in principle liable for its own debts.
 So the shareholder is not.
 Legal entities were created for this.
 Book 2 of the Netherlands Civil Code therefore does not contain a general liability ground for shareholders as those for directors and supervisory directors.
 There are a number of exceptions to this main rule.
 This article deals with some of those exceptions, where a shareholder can be held liable.

 Article 2: 216 paragraph 3 of the Netherlands Civil Code stipulates that a person who received a dividend payment while he knew or should reasonably have foreseen that after the distribution the company could not continue to pay its due debts is obliged to compensate for the shortfall that was due to the distribution. has arisen, each for at most the amount or the value of the benefit received by him, with the statutory interest from the day of the benefit.
 This provision aims to prevent the irresponsible emptying of the company.